novakov-alexey/novakov-alexey.github.io/content/flink-model-formats/index.md

 val featureExtractor = pipeline.fit(trainData)
 ```

-Above we define schema of CSV file which will be used to train feature extractors such as encoder and scaler.
+Above we define a schema of CSV file which will be used to train feature extractors such as encoder and scaler.
 This extra-training is going to be done only once on the job start time.
 For the faster start up we can also save the `featureExtractor` state
-to disk and load it on job start instead of training it every time.
+on disk and load it on job start instead of training it every time.

 ###